ms20237/DeepLearning_Papers/VGG19_from_scratch_pytorch/README.md

-# LeNet from scratch with tensorflow
+# VGG19 from scratch pytorch